 What sort of book will I make on the workshop?

-The book we will be making will be a hard covered (in material or paper, depending on what you choose to buy) 14x14cm book which will have pages that are 13x13cm.
+The book we will be making will be a hard covered (in material or paper, depending on what you choose to buy) 13x13cm book which will have pages that are 12x12cm (similar to the ones in these photos).
 So think in terms of small prints at this time and, ideally, square format photos.
+Once you can make this book, you can make any further book you like at any size!

 If you don’t have any images in mind at the moment, don’t worry – you can simply make your first book and then add photos in later on.
-The discussion on sequencing on day 1 of the workshop will help you in this respect.
-We will then review your images in the second part of the workshop, helping you sequence them as required, before making your first book.
+Your book will also be suitable for sketches, stencils hand written notes and you can stick in anything you wish!

 What Kit Do I need For Bookmaking & Where Do I Buy It From?